-Benefit Description You pay Maternity care High Option Complete maternity (obstetrical) care, such as: No copay for prenatal care or the first Routine Prenatal care - includes the initial and subsequent history, physical examinations, recording of weight, blood pressures, fetal heart tones, routine chemical urinalysis, and monthly visits up to 28 weeks gestation, biweekly visits to 36 weeks gestation, and weekly visits until delivery. visit for postpartum care visits thereafter Note: Items not considered routine include (but not limited to): - Amniocentesis - Certain Pregnancy diagnostic lab tests - Delivery including Anesthesia - Fetal Stress Tests - High Risk Specialist Visits - Inpatient admissions - Ultrasounds - Screening for gestational diabetes for pregnant women. - Delivery - Postnatal care Note: Here are some things to keep in mind: - You do not need to precertify your vaginal delivery; see below for other circumstances, such as extended stays for you or your baby.
-Note: If your PCP or specialist refers you to another specialist or facility for additional services, you pay the applicable copay for the service rendered. • You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
+Benefit Description You pay Maternity care High Option Complete maternity (obstetrical) care, such as: No copay for prenatal care or the first Routine Prenatal care - includes the initial and subsequent history, physical examinations, recording of weight, blood pressures, fetal heart tones, routine chemical urinalysis, and monthly visits up to 28 weeks gestation, biweekly visits to 36 weeks gestation, and weekly visits until delivery. postpartum care visit \$20 for PCP visit or \$35 for specialist visit for postpartum care visits thereafted Note: If your PCP or specialist refers you another specialist or facility for additional services, you pay the applicable copay for the service Note: Items not considered routine include (but not limited to): - Amniocentesis - Certain Pregnancy diagnostic lab tests - Delivery including Anesthesia rendered. - Fetal Stress Tests - High Risk Specialist Visits - Inpatient admissions - Ultrasounds Screening for gestational diabetes for pregnant women. • Delivery Postnatal care Note: Here are some things to keep in mind: You do not need to precertify your vaginal delivery; see below for other circumstances, such as extended stays for you or your baby. • You may remain in the hospital up to three (3) days after a vaginal delivery and five (5) days after a cesarean delivery.
 We will extend your inpatient stay if medically necessary, but you, your representative, your participating doctor, or your hospital must precertify the extended stay.
 We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay including the initial examination of a newborn child covered under a Self Plus One or Self and Family enrollment.
 We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
-Surgical benefits, not maternity benefits, apply to circumcision.
-We pay hospitalization and surgeon services for maternity care (delivery) the same as for illness and injury.
+Surgical benefits, not maternity benefits, apply to circumcision. • We pay hospitalization and surgeon services for maternity care (delivery) the same as for illness and injury.
 See Hospital benefits (Section 5c) and Surgery benefits (Section 5b).
 Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in his or her own right.
 If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.
 Note: Also see our Maternity Management Program (Aetna's Beginning Right ® Maternity Program) in Section 5 (h).
 Breastfeeding support, supplies and counseling for each birth Nothing Not covered: Home births All charges